keybittech/awayto/README.md

 #### Prerequisites

-Any versions mentioned are what was used at time of writing.
 Any AWS tasks are performed on an AWS account with the Administrator role.

 - An AWS Account